monitoring-agency/q-docs/docs/developer/api/rest_api.md

 | variables                         | [Dictionary](#dictionary) of<br/> `str : str` |   Yes    | Additional variables, they can be accessed by the notification commands     |
 | comment                           |                      str                      |   Yes    | Comment                                                                     |

-If the check was created successfully, the `id` is returned in the `data` field:
+If the contact was created successfully, the `id` is returned in the `data` field:
 ```json
 {
   "success": true,